s-samsam225/cse15l-lab-reports/LabReport2.md

    argument to handleRequest.
 The URL for this request is add-message?s=How%20are%20you.
 Based on my implementation of the decoder it is able to convert the %20 into spaces.
+   So adding the UTF-8 will decode the query string.
-3. The message StringBuilder contains "1.
+4. The message StringBuilder contains "1.
 Hello" from the previous request and after processing this request, it contains
         1. Hello
         2. How are you